uliw/esbmtk/docs/manual/manual-2.rst

 Working with multiple species
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The basic building blocks introduced so far, are sufficient to create a model, but not necessarily convenient when a model contains more than one species.
-ESBMTK addresses this through the :py:class:`esbmtk.extended_classes.Reservoir.()` class, which allows to group of several :py:class:`esbmtk.esbmtk.Species()` instances.
+The basic building blocks introduced so far, are sufficient to create a single species model.
+Adding further species, is straightforward.
+First one needs to import the species definitions.
+They than can be simply used by extending the dictionaries and lists used in the previous example.
-instances.
-A  ``Reservoir`` shares common properties. e.g., the volume and name of a given box, as well as the connection properties.
-In other words, in a multi-species model, one does not have to specify connections for each species, rather, it is sufficient to specify the connection type for the  ``Reservoir`` instance.
-Similarly, there are classes to group sources, sinks and connections.

 Using the previous example of a simple P-cycle model, we now express the P-cycling as a function of photosynthetic organic matter (OM) production and remineralization.
-First, we import the new classes and we additionally load the species definitions for carbon.
+First, we import the new classes and we additionally load the species definitions for carbon (this code is available as ``po4_3.p4`` see `https://github.com/uliw/ESBMTK-Examples <https://github.com/uliw/ESBMTK-Examples>`_).

 .. code:: ipython

     from esbmtk import (
+        Model,
         Reservoir,  # the reservoir class
-        ConnectProperties,  # the connection class
+        ConnectionProperties,  # the connection class
         SourceProperties,  # the source class
         SinkProperties,  # sink class
+        data_summaries,
+        Q_,
     )
     M = Model(
         stop="6 Myr",  # end time of model